Colne Valley Viaduct

-The Colne Valley Viaduct is a bridge, under construction as of 2023, which will carry the High Speed 2 railway over the Colne Valley Regional Park and the Grand Union Canal, in Hillingdon, west London.
-When completed, its length of 3.38 km and a weight of 116,000 tonnes will make it the largest railway bridge in the UK.
-It is one of the largest single civil engineering works of HS2 Phase 1.
+The Colne Valley Viaduct is a railway bridge that will carry High Speed 2 over the Colne Valley Regional Park and the Grand Union Canal.
+It runs between Harefield in Hillingdon, Greater London and Denham in Buckinghamshire.
+At a length of 3.38 km and a weight of 116,000 tonnes, it is the longest railway bridge in the UK.
+It is one of the largest single civil engineering works of High Speed 2.
+Trains will travel at about 320 km/h on the bridge.

-A contract for the section of the railway pertaining to the viaduct was awarded during 2017 and the design concept was released to the public on 19 January 2018.
+A contract for the section of the railway pertaining to the viaduct was awarded during 2017 and the design concept was shown in January 2018.
 Preparatory work commenced shortly thereafter, including a compulsory land purchase and the establishment of temporary facilities, including a factory, onsite.
-Construction of the viaduct commenced during March 2021 with completion of the main deck due to occur during 2024 with full completion expected for May 2025.
-Protestors have occasionally occupied the site, and allegations over the viaduct's aesthetic and environmental impact upon the area have been made.
+Construction of the viaduct began in March 2021, with the main deck completed in September 2024 and full completion of the bridge in September 2025.
+Protestors occasionally occupied the site, and allegations over the viaduct's aesthetic and environmental impact upon the area have been made.